-The ps command displays information about a selection of the active processes.
-It displays the process ID (pid=PID), the terminal associated with the process (tname=TTY), the cumulated CPU time in [DD-]hh:mm:ss format (time=TIME), and the executable name (ucmd=CMD).
+The ps command displays information about a selection of the active processes which includes the process ID (pid=PID), terminal associated with the process (tname=TTY), cumulated CPU time in [DD-]hh:mm:ss format (time=TIME), and executable name (ucmd=CMD).
 Output is unsorted by default.

-From the above output you can easily identify the Parent Process ID (PPID) based on the process start date.
-In my case the Apache 2 process started on
+The Parent Process ID (PPID) can be easily identified based on the process start date from the above output.
+In our case the ‘Apache2’ process started on

-Dec11, which is the parent process and the others are the child process.
-Apache2’s PID is
+December 11th, which is the parent process and the others are the child processes.
+The PID of Apache2 is

 The ss command is used to dump socket statistics.
 It allows showing information similar to netstat.
 It can display more TCP and state information than other tools.